Governance Without the Monolith

 Let’s call this what it is.

-Governance theater is what happens when an organization performs control without actually improving decision quality.
+Governance theater happens when an organization performs control without improving decision quality.

 Governance theater looks mature right up until reality walks on stage.